Keeping You Informed On Tax Year 2019

 Tax documents available electronically include the IRS Composite Form (1099-B, -DIV, -INT, -MISC, -OID) and IRS Forms 1099-R, 5498 and 1099-Q.

 Raymond James, in conjunction with our tax vendor, offers the ability for clients to download 1099 information into an Excel format.
 The download provides the ability for clients to send tax reporting information to tax professionals or upload directly into tax preparation software.
-The link is accessible (in Investor Access) once the forms are produced.
+The link is accessible (in Client Access) once the forms are produced.

 The download contains all reportable activity that corresponds with your tax ID and document ID.
 This includes Forms 1099-B, 1099-DIV, 1099-INT, 1099-MISC, 1099-OID and 1099-R.